BIBLIOGRAPHY AND MEDIA RESOURCES

 American Artifacts Preview: Underground Railroad & Slavery Experience Historian Anthony Cohen, the founder of the Menare Foundation Inc. (dedicated to preserving and interpreting Underground Railroad History), is featured on this short video.
 He describes retracing one of the routes of the Underground Railroad by personally walking it on foot.

-Kelton House The Historic Kelton House Museum in Columbus, Ohio was built by Fernando Cortez Kelton.
+Kelton House (Ohio) The Historic Kelton House Museum in Columbus, Ohio was built by Fernando Cortez Kelton.
 He and his wife, Sophia, were active supporters of the abolitionist movement.
 The house is a Cornerstone Landmark of the Town Street Historic District and is recognized as an Underground Railroad site.

-The Sheldon Peck Homestead | Lombard Historical Society Portrait artist Sheldon Peck used his homestead in Babcock's Grove (now Lombard, Illinois) to help Underground Railroad travelers.
+The Sheldon Peck Homestead | Lombard Historical Society (Illinois) Portrait artist Sheldon Peck used his homestead in Babcock's Grove (now Lombard, Illinois) to help Underground Railroad travelers.
 He was a radical abolitionist, urging the full and immediate termination of slavery, as were many of the area townspeople.
 In August 2011, the Sheldon Peck Homestead was inducted into the Network to Freedom – a list of verified Underground Railroad locations.
 Historical Society staff and volunteers worked over several years researching the Underground Railroad, genealogy and property lines near the Homestead, and Sheldon Peck’s art.

 FUGITIVE SLAVE ACTS